NZenitram/relay-go/README.md

 Contributions are welcome!
 Please submit a pull request or create an issue for any features or bug fixes.

 ## License

-This README provides an overview of the email processing system, including its features, setup instructions, usage guidelines, and architectural details.
-You may want to customize it further based on any additional functionality or specific requirements of your project.